2023 F1 Drivers

 According to data the average height of an F1 driver is around 177cm (5’10”) and drivers weigh on average 138 pounds (61.9kg).
 However, there is no clear correlation between height and performance on the track.
 Some drivers, such as Max Verstappen and Lando Norris, weigh less than 70kg (154lbs), while others, such as Sebastian Vettel and Sergio Perez, weigh more than 75kg (165lbs).

-Factors That Contribute To The Weight Of An F1 driver
+Factors That Contribute to the Weight of an F1 Driver

 Finally, diet and nutrition can also play a role in the weight of an F1 driver.
 Many drivers follow strict diets and workout regimens in order to maintain their fitness levels and stay at a healthy weight.

-The Impact Of Weight On F1 Performance
+The Impact of Weight on F1 Performance

 Weight can have a significant impact on the performance of an F1 car.
 The heavier the car, the more difficult it is to accelerate and maneuver.
 This means that teams are constantly trying to find ways to reduce the weight of their cars while still meeting the minimum weight requirements.